Stocks fall as choppy trading persists on Wall Street

 AP Business Writer

-NEW YORK (AP) — Stocks fell broadly on Wall Street Wednesday, erasing most of their gains for the week, as investors were discouraged to see more evidence of inflation’s impact on businesses and another gloomy outlook on the global economy.
+NEW YORK (AP) — Stocks are closing lower on Wall Street Wednesday in more choppy trading as investors were discouraged to see more evidence of inflation’s impact on businesses and another gloomy outlook on the global economy.
+The S&P 500 lost 1.1%, the Dow Jones Industrial Average fell 0.8% and the Nasdaq fell 0.7%.
+Banks and industrial stocks fell broadly, as did some big technology companies.
+Intel lost 5.4%.
+The yield on the 10-year Treasury, which helps set interest rates on mortgages, rose to 3.02%.
+It’s been a bumpy week for major indexes, which have lurched between gains and losses, sometimes by the hour.

-The losses follow several bumpy days for markets, with major indexes often lurching between gains and losses by the hour.
-The volatility persists as investors try to determine how rising interest rates and inflation will impact the economy.

-The S&P 500 index fell 44.91 points, or 1.1%, to 4,115.77.
-The benchmark index managed to hold on to a slight gain for the week.
-It has notched losses for eight of the last nine weeks.

 Bond yields rose.
 The yield on the 10-year Treasury, which banks use to set rates on mortgages and other loans, rose to 3.02% from 2.97% late Tuesday.